Law, Sharia and Governance in North Africa and the Middle East

 The following achievement levels apply with regard to the course:

-- Having acquired knowledge of the development and functioning of law and legal institutions in the Muslim world especially the MENA region, in particular in view of the relationship between sharia and national law in selected countries.
+- Students acquire knowledge of the development and functioning of law and legal institutions in the Muslim world especially the MENA region, in particular in view of the relationship between sharia and national law in selected countries.

-- The ability to effectively study a new legal system (for law students) or new field of study, i.e. law and religion (for students from humanities or social sciences).
+- They have the ability to effectively study a new legal system (for law students) or new field of study, i.e. law and religion (for students from humanities or social sciences).

 Mode of instruction

-- Name(s) of lecturer(s): Dr. Suliman Ibrahim and guest lecturers
+- Name(s) of lecturer(s): Nadia Sonneveld and guest lecturers

 If the overall grade is lower than 5,5 the student can do a retake of the exam.
 If a student has not passed the course by the end of the academic year, the scores on the presentation/paper and the (re-)exam are no longer valid.